skjolber/csv-benchmark/README.md

 # csv-benchmark
-Project for benchmarking popular high-performance open source CSV parsers using [JMH].
+Project for benchmarking high-performance open source CSV parsers using [JMH].

   * [SimpleFlatMapper]
   * [univocity-parsers]
   * [sesseltjonna-csv]

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

 ## License
 [Apache 2.0]